kali/kali.github.io/_drafts/2016-02-01-Input-Formats.md

 I have not considered bzip2 as its computing requirement are even bigger than Zlib's.

-## Plumbing

-Plugging these encoding and compression algorithms in and out of my code has been relatively painless, except for a few snags that I think are mostly due to the relative young age of the ecosystem: Rust having been stable for less than one year, library implementors are still working without a complete framework of good practise rules.
-We'll get there with time, what we need is experience and discussion.
+Plugging compression algorithms in and out of my code has been relatively painless, except for a few snags that I think are mostly due to the relative young age of the ecosystem: Rust having been stable for less than one year, library implementors are still working without a complete framework of good practise rules.
+Rust will get there with time, experience and discussion.